KDE/kdewin-installer/readme.txt

 Known Bugs
 ==========
--  On large package install like qt doc package, the QListView Widget performs huge memory realloctions, which slow done install detail display very much.
-   This seems to be a qt 4.x internal problem.
--  manifest files for source packages does not contain the full path, there must be prefixed src/<package>-<version>
+-  manifest files for gnuwin32 source packages does not contain the full path, there must be prefixed src/<package>-<version> - repackaging of the related package will help
 -  packager: stripping of dll's which are in use results in deleting the related dll.
    Please make sure no one uses a dll when using the -strip option
+-  It is not detected if a download breaks because for example in case of network failures or server error.
+   -> in work

 TODO
 ====